sb-campbell/skill-samples/bash-sql-ldap-sudo/README.md

 Sudo policies in LDAP for sudoHost authorization...

-This script queries lists of hosts from the LOB's host/asset inventory database using varying criteria and adds the hosts to the 'sudoHost' list in LDAP for the relevant sudo policies.
+This is an ETL project which demonstrates the use of bash shell scripting, SQL queries against an Oracle database, transformation of the result-sets, and integration with LDAP (ldapsearch and ldapmodify) to modify host-based access authorization policies for sudo (sudoers).
+The script queries lists of hosts from the LOB's host/asset inventory database using varying criteria and adds the hosts to the 'sudoHost' list in LDAP for the relevant sudo policies.

 ### Architecture